Halloween in New York

 Do the monster mash at the Village Halloween Parade

 The parade runs up Sixth Ave from Canal St to 15th St in Manhattan, so if you want to get involved, you'll need a costume.
-This year's theme is 'freedom', so really you make of it what you want.
+Each year spawns a brand new dress-up theme, which you are free to interpret as you see fit.
 If you're keen, head to Sixth Ave and Canal St at 6.30PM and prepare to march at 7PM!

 If you'd rather watch from the sidelines, then by all means.
 Either head to Sixth Ave early to grab a spot (it gets busy as the march draws near), or head to the end of the parade at 14th St to 16th St to catch a whole host of sweaty, tired monsters passing the finish line.